C++98 OOP: Deep Dive into Classes and Objects

 4.1 What is this

-Every non-static member function has a hidden parameter at the底层 level—a pointer to the object on which the function is called.
+Every non-static member function has a hidden parameter at the low level—a pointer to the object that called the function.
 This pointer is this.
 In other words, when you write:

-led.on();The compiler actually translates it into a call similar to this (pseudocode):
+led.on();The compiler effectively translates this into a call similar to the following (pseudocode):

 LED::on(&led); // 把 led 的地址作为 this 指针传入Inside a member function, this points to the current object.
-You can access member variables and member functions through this.
-In most cases, you do not need to explicitly write out this—the compiler will automatically resolve "bare" member names as this->成员名.
-But in certain scenarios, explicitly using this is necessary or helpful.
+We can access member variables and member functions through this.
+In most cases, we do not need to write this explicitly—the compiler automatically resolves "bare" member names to this->member.
+However, in certain scenarios, explicit use of this is either required or helpful.

-The most common case is when parameter names clash with member variable names:
+The most common case is when parameter names conflict with member variable names:

 class Sensor {